AionSystem/SOVEREIGN-TRACE-PROTOCOL/concept/GLOSSARY.md

 *Author: Sheldon K. Salmon | March 2026*
 *This document is updated as new terms are introduced.*
 *Plain language first.
 Precision throughout.*

+---

+## ENTERPRISE AND CERTIFICATION TERMS

+**Enterprise Deployment**
+Use of the Sovereign Trace Protocol by an organization to log, seal, and maintain an immutable audit trail of AI system failures, investigations, and remediations.
+Enterprise deployment requires a commercial license and is eligible for certification under the three-tier system.

+**Epistemic Debt (Organizational)**
+The accumulated gap between what an organization's AI systems have claimed and what can be verified, corrected, or accounted for.
+Epistemic debt grows silently when AI outputs are not logged.
+It pays out when a regulator, client, or court asks "when did you know, and what did you do?"
+The Sovereign Trace Protocol creates the infrastructure to track and retire epistemic debt systematically.

+**AI Audit Trail**
+The organizational equivalent of a personal trace ledger.
+A permanent, immutable record of AI failure events, the investigations that followed, and the remediations applied.
+Sealed with FROZEN-2.0 stamps at each entry.
+Cannot be edited after sealing — only appended.

+**Remediation Record**
+An entry appended to an existing failure record documenting what was done to address the failure.
+The original failure entry is not deleted or modified.
+Both entries — failure and remediation — are permanent.
+The combination constitutes a complete epistemic record.

+**Epistemic Debt Statement**
+A written assessment issued under Tier 3 certification.
+Documents the organization's full AI audit record: failures logged, remediations completed, outstanding debt, and trend direction.
+A summary version is published to the AION-Registry.

+**AION-Registry**
+The public certification registry operated under this protocol.
+Lists organizations by certification tier, certification date, and outcome (verified / deficient).
+Entries are permanent — subject to the No-Deletion Policy.
+The registry is the source of truth for Sovereign Certified status.

+**Sovereign Certified**
+The mark issued to organizations that have passed a formal certification audit under the Tier 2 or Tier 3 process.
+Use of this mark requires a current, executed commercial license agreement.
+See `CERTIFICATION.md` and `TRADEMARK-USAGE-POLICY.md`.

+**No-Deletion Policy**
+The architectural and legal commitment that public registry entries, certification outcomes, and filed incident records are permanent.
+This policy is documented in `POLICIES.md` (planned) and referenced in `DATA-PROCESSING-AGREEMENT.md`.
+It is the organizational expression of the same principle that makes FROZEN-2.0 immutable — permanence is not a feature, it is the architecture.

+**FCL-ST-001**
+The first staged Falsification/Confirmation Log candidate for the Sovereign Trace Protocol: the first user who reports resolution of significance hunger from the stamp alone, without any resonance from another person.
+This is the most important early data point — it either confirms or challenges the protocol's core hypothesis.

+**Triple License**
+The three-tier license structure of this repository: Apache 2.0 for open use, GPL v3 copyleft for modified distributions, and a commercial license for enterprise and certification use.
+See `LICENSE-EXPLANATION.md` for plain-language guidance on which applies to your situation.